Type 99 light machine gun: Design

 The Type 99 was basically the same design as the Type 96, and had a number of parts in common.
 However, it dispensed with the oiler and had better primary extraction, increasing reliability over its predecessors.
 Early models had a monopod at the stock and a flash suppressor on the muzzle, which was screwed onto a threaded portion of the gun barrel.
-A top-mounted curved detachable box magazine held 30 rounds, and the finned gun barrel could be rapidly changed to avoid overheating.
-Like its predecessor, the Type 96, the Type 99 bears a distinct resemblance to the British Bren gun.
+A top-mounted curved detachable box magazine with a round counter held 30 rounds, and the finned barrel could be rapidly changed to avoid overheating.
+Like the Type 96, the Type 99 bears a distinct resemblance to the British Bren gun.

 The Type 99 had a blade front sight and a leaf rear sight, with graduations from 200 to 1,500 meters, with a wind adjustment.
 A 2.5X telescopic sight with a 10 degree field of view could be attached at the right side of the gun.
 These were often issued to the best marksmen of the unit and occasionally employed like a sniper rifle.
 A standard infantry bayonet could be attached to the gas block below the barrel, but on the battlefield this feature proved inconsequential due to the weight of the gun and the fact that the blade was largely obstructed by the flash hider when it was fixed on the muzzle.

 Combat record

-The Type 99 came into active service in 1939, and was used alongside the older Type 11 and Type 96, as these models had been produced in large quantities and many front line troops continued to use the Type 38 rifles with their 6.5 mm ammunition.
+The Type 99 came into active service in 1939, and was used alongside the Type 11 and Type 96, as these models had been produced in large quantities and many front line troops continued to use the Type 38 rifles with their 6.5 mm ammunition.
 All three weapons remained in service until the end of the war.
 The Type 99 was used by Communist forces (Chinese and North Korean armies) during the Korean War.
 It was used by the Viet Minh and the North Vietnamese forces during the First and Second Indochina Wars.
+During the First Indochina War, Viet Minh modified this LMG to use Russian 7.62×54mmR ammunition.